 Escape the rat race.
 Listen to music that makes you feel warm.

-Drive to the place you’ve always wanted to go but haven’t because you’re too impatient to wait for people to be interested in plans.
+But haven’t because you’re too impatient to wait for people to be interested in plans.

 In the words of Jónsi, ‘Go do’.

 Go the speed limit.
 Don’t rush.
-Wave in thanks to everyone who lets you merge into their lane.
+Wave thanks to everyone who lets you merge into their lane.

 Park your car and plant your feet on the soil.
 Start walking.

 Listen to the birds.
 We don’t allow ourselves to hear their song very often.
+Embrace your inner bird nerd

 Walk and walk and walk.
 Break out into a run if you’re feeling it.